 In Part 4, we discussed managing the terms of the sales transaction.

 We’ve noted in earlier parts of this article that the sale of a business transaction is document intensive.
-In this part, we consider some of the issued involved in documenting complicated business sales.
+In this part, we consider some of the issues involved in documenting complicated business sales.

 Step 5.
 Documenting the Transaction.

 - Non-Disclosure Agreement.
-It’s best to enter into this before having any substantive discussions on sale of the business.
+This document protects your sensitive or confidential business information from being disclosed to parties outside of the transaction.
+So, make sure to enter into this agreement before having any substantive discussions on the sale of the business.

 - Term Sheet, Letter of Intent or Memorandum of Understanding.
 While it can have several names, it is a document used at the beginning of the process to get a general agreement on the major terms.
-It should specify that it is subject to final, formal signed documents.
+It saves time in the negotiation process for the major terms of the sale by removing a lot of the legalese and focusing on the business aspects.
+Along those lines, it should specify that it is subject to final, formal signed documents, which typically means that it can be revised by the formal documents, if necessary.

 - Due Diligence Request Lists.
-Early in the process after the non-disclosure agreements have been signed, the due diligence process begins.
-Counsel for the buyer will provide an extensive list of due diligence items they request from the seller.
-The seller should expect that the due diligence list may be revised and expanded as the process goes forward.
+After the non-disclosure agreements have been signed, the due diligence process begins.
+The buyer’s attorney will provide an extensive list of due diligence items to be provided by the seller and you should expect this list to be revised and expanded as the process goes forward.

 - Purchase Agreement.
 The Purchase Agreement provides for the purchase and sale of the business assets (or the stock of the business).
 If the transaction is a merger, there would be a Merger Agreement instead.
 The Purchase Agreement will contain terms covering: